alanesq/ESP32Cam-range/README.md

 See the "settings" section at the top of the code to enable/disable/configure features.

+Even if you do not plan to use the camera I think the esp32cam module is a good choice as it is cheap and has the sd card reader built in, you do need to have an in circuit programmer though as it does not have a usb socket onboard.
 Lots of info on the esp32cam board here: https://randomnerdtutorials.com/esp32-cam-video-streaming-face-recognition-arduino-ide/

 If it proves to work as I hope the idea is that this will be a very low cost, easy to build way to collect some data on how close overtaking vehicles actually tend to get to cyclists.